MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-tutorial-sql.md

 - SQL Server 2016 SP1 or SP2 (Enterprise, Standard, or Developer) on Windows Server 2016 server image.
 This article uses the [SQL Server 2016 SP2 Enterprise on Windows Server 2016](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/microsoftsqlserver.sql2016sp2-ws2016) marketplace image.
 - [SQL Server IaaS Extension](https://docs.microsoft.com/azure/virtual-machines/windows/sql/virtual-machines-windows-sql-server-agent-extension) version 1.2.30 or higher.
 The SQL IaaS Extension installs necessary components that are required by the Marketplace SQL Server items for all Windows versions.
 It enables SQL-specific settings to be configured on SQL virtual machines (VMs).
 If the extension isn't installed in the local marketplace, provisioning of SQL will fail.
 - [Custom script extension for Windows](https://azuremarketplace.microsoft.com/marketplace/apps/Microsoft.CustomScriptExtension) version 1.9.1 or higher.
 Custom Script Extension is a tool that can be used to automatically launch post-deployment VM customization tasks.
 - [PowerShell Desired State Configuration (DSC)](https://azuremarketplace.microsoft.com/marketplace/apps/Microsoft.DSC-arm) version 2.76.0.0 or higher.
-DSC is a management platform in Windows PowerShell that enables deploying and managing configuration data for software services and managing the environment in which these services run.
+DSC is a management platform in Windows PowerShell that enables deploying and managing configuration data for software services.
+The platform also manages the environment in which these services run.

 To learn more about adding items to Azure Stack Marketplace, see the [Azure Stack Hub Marketplace overview](azure-stack-marketplace.md).